-by Alice B. Heinzen, Director of the Office for Marriage and Family Life
+by Alice B. Heinzen, former Director of the Office for Marriage and Family Life

 The person asking me to consider this option was my husband.
 To make a long story short, he was way ahead of me on the understanding that our intimate relations would be much more fulfilling if we didn’t use contraception.
 He understood that the two dynamics of intercourse (love giving and life giving) should always be connected.
 He knew that if our marriage partnership was going to flourish and deepen, we had to figure this family planning thing out.
 We had to submit to God’s plan for sexual expression and not rely on contraception.
 (I think he was having regular conversations with the Holy Spirit.)